The Prime Video Horror Movie You Won’t Want To Miss If You Liked Midnight Mass

 If it is about great horror productions, one of the great surprises of the year was The Dark House.
 Starring Rebecca hall, focuses on the life of a woman who has just been widowed, after her husband decided to take his own life.
 Far from moving, he will choose to continue his life in the house they built together, until everything starts to turn a bit sinister.

 Directed by David bruckner, the 20th Century Studios feature film relies heavily on visual construction.
-The perspective and the points of view will be a large part of this story that, with a few jumpscares, will manage to keep the viewer in suspense all the time.
+The perspective and the points of view will be a big part of this story that, with a few jumpscares, will manage to keep the viewer on edge all the time.
 The film was released on September 23 and will be available at Star + sometime in November.